Riley-5/gis709-assignment4/README.md

 ## Motivation

-South Africa has many townships, dangerous roads and areas that are not the safest to be in, a "standard" GPS provides a route based on the shortest distance which may result in the shortest route passing through dangerous areas.
+South Africa has many townships, dangerous roads and areas that are not safe to be in.
+A "standard" GPS provides a route based on the shortest distance which may result in the shortest route passing through dangerous areas.

 ## Solution